 - Insulate your hot water tank – you could save around £35 a year

 - When using your washing machine, set it at 30˚and pop it on a low spin cycle

-It also makes sense to consider switching providers.
-No matter which energy company you’re currently with, it’s always worth checking the market regularly to see if you could save money by switching.
+It also makes sense to consider switching energy suppliers.
+No matter which energy company you’re currently with, it’s always worth checking the market regularly, to see if you could save money by switching.